UnknownRori/UnknownRori/README.md

 🖥️ My IDE is heavily customized Visual Studio Code, but i also use Atom and NeoVim.
 But if you curious on how configuration looks like please take a look on this [repo](https://github.com/UnknownRori/mysetting).

-📘 i am currently working on mastering my skills.
+📘 i am currently learning Angular, Svelte, and CodeIgniter.

 🕸️ I also has [personal website](https://unknownrori-firebase.web.app), thanks to firebase for host it for free.